ostri/dbgen3/_TODO_.md

 ### 2.11.2. --types
 ### 2.11.3. list of error codes that are not thrown - parameters
 ### 2.11.4. buffer root references virtual method to fetch the list of attribute addresses
+### 2.11.5. better api for fetch scroll
+### 2.11.6.
+API for error reporting in runtime utl class
+### 2.11.7. list of error codes that are not thrown - res